 Vizio's Smart Features

 Since there isn't much to load, the Vizio P consistently launches under 10 seconds.
 That makes it easily one of the fastest TV we've tested this year.
 This is mostly because Smartcast has a "fast boot" feature that essentially keeps the TV in a sleeping standby mode instead of shutting it off completely.
-From the tablet remote or the Smartcast app, you can enable "eco mode" to have it shut down completely instead.
+From the Smartcast app, you can enable "eco mode" to have it shut down completely instead.
 This has the disadvantage of disabling the ability for the TV update automatically.

 This TV's entire smart features are reliant on Google's casting platform.
 If you've ever used a Chromecast before, this will be the same.
 You use the app you want to send to the TV on your phone, and if you're connected to the same network as the TV, you'll see the "cast" logo at the top of the screen.